satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 loose structure of prose with comments referring to multiple words, phrases, sentences or paragraphs in different parts of the text.
-For example, a reviewer might come across a sentence in the discussion section of an awant to expose contradictions, unsubstantiated pretexts, and other inconsistencies across the body of an article.
+For example, a reviewer might come across a sentence in the discussion section of an article that contradicts two sentences in different parts of the introduction.
+The interface should allow

+want to expose contradictions, unsubstantiated pretexts, and other inconsistencies across the body of an article.

 A mock-up of such a system is shown in Figure X.